 Liverpool Makefest is an annual celebration of making; from craft work through 3D printing, computer coding and web design, to electronics and engineering; Makefest covers everything which involves making something.

-We’ll be there promoting wireless communications using devices and equipment we’ve built ourselves; from tiny BBC Micro:bits through to thousands of pounds worth of transmitting and receiving equipment that can reach other people right around the world and out in to space.
+Quantum Technology Club promoted all sorts of technology; from wireless communications using devices and equipment we’ve built ourselves, alternative electronic clocks built by one of our members, aircraft monitoring and tracking systems constructed using common components for less than £10, Morse Code demonstrations, through to thousands of pounds worth of transmitting and receiving equipment that can reach other people right around the world and out in to space.

 Our members have interests in many different areas of technology.
 These include, but are not limited to…